 The Division usually meets bi-monthly on the second Wednesday of the odd-numbered months, in Stratford starting at 18.30.

-The next one will be on Wednesday 9 September, and online at 19.00 (not at the usual place and time: St. John's Church, Stratford Broadway, London E15 1NG).
+The next one will be on Wednesday11 November, and ONLINE at 19.00 (not at the usual place and time: St. John's Church, Stratford Broadway, London E15 1NG).
 The following meeting will be held on Wednesday 12 May.
 You can join in with nothing more than a landline telephone!

 Convener: contact Howard Thomas as below, or at 24 South Primrose Hill, Chelmsford, CM1 2RG, or phone 01245 280503 before 21.00.

 As part of the London & South East Branch of Railfuture, the Eastern Division has contributed to numerous consultations including Local Transport Plans, Local Development Frameworks, Multi-modal studies, Route Utilisation Strategies, DfT franchise proposals, and proposed timetable changes.

 Stay up-to-date with all Railfuture and other events and key dates here.

 Catch up with other London & South East rail development campaigning news in the regional branch's quarterly newsletter railse here.
 Also subscribe there to the branch's new monthly e-newsletter inter-railse.